ICAMS/Kanapy/README.md

 -   Collision handling of particles through a two-layer collision detection method employing the Octree spatial data structure and the bounding sphere hierarchy.
--   Option to generate spherical particle position- and radius files that can be read by the Voronoi tessellation software [Neper](http://neper.sourceforge.net/).
+-   Option to generate spherical particle position and radius files that can be read by the Voronoi tessellation software [Neper](http://neper.sourceforge.net/).
 -   Option to generate input files for the commercial finite-element software [Abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/)
--   Analysis and RVE generation for 2-phase microstructures.
+-   Analysis and RVE generation for dual-phase microstructures.
 -   Import and export of voxelated structures for data transfer between different tools.

 # Installation